HONORING HEROES: 2025 BOYNTON BEACH FIRST RESPONDERS AWARDS LUNCHEON SET FOR APRIL 25

 Sponsored by Caring People – Presented by Lisa Santiago, CEO

-“We are proud to recognize the men and women who put their lives on the line every day to keep our community safe,” said Troy McLellan, President & CEO of the Boca Raton/Boynton Beach Chamber of Commerce.“These awards are a small token of our gratitude for their unwavering bravery, integrity, and service.”
+The luncheon will bring together business leaders, City, County and State officials, and residents to show their appreciation and support for these everyday heroes.

-The luncheon will bring together business leaders, city officials, and residents to show their appreciation and support for these everyday heroes.
+“We are proud to recognize the men and women who put their lives on the line every day to keep our community safe,” added McLellan.“These awards are a small token of our gratitude for their unwavering bravery, integrity, and service.”

 Hillary Reynolds